-5.2.2 Clarification of "Treatment of User Data (OE.Resp-Appl)"
+5.2.2 Clarification of "Treatment of user data of the composite TOE (OE.Resp-Appl)"

 Regarding the cryptographic services this objective of the environment has to be clarified.
-By definition cipher plain text data and cryptographic keys are user data of the Composite TOE.
+By definition cipher or plain text data and cryptographic keys are user data of the Composite TOE.
 The Smartcard Embedded Software shall treat these data appropriately, use only proper secret keys (chosen from a large key space) as input for the cryptographic function of the TOE and use keys and functions appropriately in order to ensure the strength of cryptographic operation.